equinor/appsec/docs/guidelines/postman.md

 [Postman Vault 🔗](https://learning.postman.com/docs/sending-requests/postman-vault/postman-vault-secrets/) is a way of handling sensitive data in Postman, without it leaving your local environment.
 Use the link to do a bit more of a deep-dive of the Postman Vault capabilities.
 Note that Postman Vault is only available when using the Desktop Client and will not function when using the Web Client (using Postman through the browser).
 If unsure on how to set up and open a vault, use the link above.

-The syntax to use a vault variable is quite similar to how other variables are refrenced, but with a prefix of "vault:".
+The syntax to use a vault variable is quite similar to how other variables are referenced, but with a prefix of "vault:".
 For example to reference a value called "MY_SECRET" stored in the Vault, one would reference it by `{{vault:MY_SECRET}}`.

 !!! important
     Note that you can't set or access vault secrets in scripts [🔗](https://learning.postman.com/docs/sending-requests/variables/variables/#defining-variables-in-scripts).